 In the case of HCI, some people tried to reduce overload by focusing more on what they could control within their own silos.
 This made it more difficult for them to embrace all of the complexity they knew existed.
 Conversely they found it difficult to achieve the quantity and quality of collaboration they recognized was needed because such coordination took additional time.
 These dynamics are shown visually in the causal feedback loop diagram “Limits to HCI Growth” at the end of this post.

 HCI was able to raise more money in support of its expanded aspirations and understanding of complexity.
 However, because the number of priorities that staff generated tended to proliferate faster than the funds raised, the organization still could not acquire enough resources to support everything that people wanted to do.
 The paradoxical consequence was that budget pressure increased despite increased funding.
 As budget pressure grew, the organization had less money to invest in expanding its capacity to manage complexity despite its growing need to do so.
-The dynamics of building organizational capacity over time to manage complexity are shown in the causal loop diagram “Building a New Engine of Growth” at the end of this post.
+This additional challenge of building organizational capacity over time to manage complexity are shown in the causal loop diagram “Compounding Limit to Growth” at the end of this post.

 Seeing these dynamics helped HCI’s senior management reduce the number of organization priorities and rethink how to support additional collaboration.
 In next month’s blog post, “Learning to Manage Complexity”, you will learn the specific strategies HCI is using, and what other organizations are doing, to more effectively manage complexity.
 Please join us.